Cajemé: Cajemé's Rebellion Against Mexican Authority

 Cajemé, when traveling with his Yaqui soldiers, would often sing in Spanish at the head of his troops.
 Riding on a horse, he would hook his leg around the pommel of his saddle, and sing a song of bravery and lack of fear of the Mexican army.
-He would have two men with him, one on each side, and would be followed by perhaps thirty more men on horseback, arranged in groups of ten, spaced some distance apart.
-Following at the rear of the column would be the infantry, composed of 100 or more troops (Spicer, 1988).
+He would have two men with him, one on each side, and would be followed by approximately thirty more men on horseback, arranged in groups of ten, spaced some distance apart.
+Following at the rear of the column would be the infantry, composed of 100 or more troops.

 In 1885, one of Cajemé's lieutenants, Loreto Molina, sought to gain control of the Yaqui people.
 With the support of the Mexican authorities, Molina developed an assassination plot to kill Cajemé at Cajemé's own home, at El Guamuchli, near Pótam.
 On the evening of 28 January 1885, Molina and twenty-two of his Yaqui supporters (some accounts state 30 or more) set out to kill Cajemé, but Cajemé was not at home, having left for the Mayo River with his bodyguard the day before.
 Cajemé stated that Molina's men looted his house, abused the women of the household by beating them with their weapons, and tearing off some of their clothes, and ran off Cajemé's family, leaving Cajemé's eight-year-old daughter on the bed in the house, while setting fire his house.
-One of Cajemé's sergeants saved the girl out of the flames of the fire, as the house burned to the ground (Troncoso, 1905).
-Among others named by Cajemé as participants in the attack (Troncoso, 1905. p.
-111) were the following men:
+One of Cajemé's sergeants saved the girl out of the flames of the fire, as the house burned to the ground.
+Among others named by Cajemé as participants in the attack. were the following men: